mcbosch/mcbosch/README.md

 ## Favorite Project
 ### [magnetwork](https://github.com/mcbosch/magnetwork)
 In the past year, I worked on a project about Graph Neural Networks to classify metabolic networks.
-To solve this problem, I needed to extend this algorithms for graphs with directed atributes; I've done this working with magnetic graphs.
-We observed the main problems that these algorithms have on a graph level, the convolution and the optimitzation algorithms among others.
-Moreover, there are some open questions on the spectra of these types of graphs.
+To solve this problem, I needed to extend these algorithms for graphs with directed atributes; I've done this working with magnetic graphs.
+Studying these graphs we observed some theorical aspects that wasn't solved.

-This project aims to extend the `NetworkX` package, to work easily with these kind of graphs, and be able to study the open questions and new approaches to classify these graphs.
+This project aims to extend the `NetworkX` package, to have an easy tool to work with these kind of graphs, and be able to study the open questions and new approaches to classify graphs.